Characterisation of honest times and optional semimartingales of class-($\Sigma$): The Additive and Multiplicative Representations

-The process $\wt Z$ is a bounded positive (strong) optional supermartingale with it's Doob-Meyer-Merten-Gal'chuk decomposition given by $\wt Z = m- (H^{o})_-$.
+The process $\wt Z$ is a bounded positive optional supermartingale with it's Doob-Meyer-Mertens-Gal'\v cuk decomposition given by $\wt Z = m- (H^{o})_-$.
 For notational simplicity and to be consistent with the notation later used in the additive decomposition of optional semimartingales, we will set $A:= (H^o)_-$.
-Note that $A$ is a left continuous process and one can apply the decomposition in \eqref{Xg} to obtain the additive decomposition $\wt Z = m - A^c - A^g$.
+Note that $A$ is a left continuous process and to which one can apply the decomposition in \eqref{Xg} to obtain the additive decomposition $\wt Z = m - A^c - A^g$.